"Exultate produced a purity of sound worthy of King's College, Cambridge" - Rian Evans, The Guardian

 Exultate Singers is an accomplished chamber choir of 40 singers based in Bristol, founded in September 2002 by its conductor, David Ogden.
 It has gone on to perform in more than 150 concerts, broadcasts on BBC Radios 2, 3, 4, the World Service and Classic FM and has appeared on BBC's Songs of Praise and The One Show.

-A performance of Bach's masterpiece, Mass in B Minor in St George's Bristol.
-Famous for the beauty and power of the vocal and orchestral writing, the Mass expresses the full range of human emotions from intense sadness to great joy and zest for life.
-Tickets on sale now from Exultate Singers' box office
+A performance of Bach's masterpiece in St George's Bristol.
+Famous for the beauty and power of the vocal and orchestral writing, the Mass expresses the full range of human emotions from intense sadness to great joy and zest for life

 Exultate Singers' fourth CD features a programme of contemplative, powerful and inspiring choral music.
-Released on 9th December 2013, available to buy now
+Released December 2013.
+Buy now

 Exultate Singers' first release on the Naxos label features the title track by Roxanna Panufnik, offers connections and contrasts in music of devotion and consolation in a wide-ranging programme.